NateSief/42-ressources/README.md

 ### .
 Libft
   A project that asks you to create a library that you'll use during your all cursus and that you'll complete with a lot of functions during your cursus.

-  . /!\ Be rigourus with the Makefile, and the bonus rule. </br>
+  > :warning: Be rigourus with the Makefile, and the bonus rule. </br>
-  . /!\ Try to optimise the functions the maximum you can, it'll help you a lot when you'll have to use them after.
+  > :warning: Try to optimise the functions the maximum you can, it'll help you a lot when you'll have to use them after.

   .
 You have to understand the functionment of each function you're coding, and know how to reproduce them without help.